dougeby/IntuneDocs/intune-azure/manage-apps/app-configuration-policies.md

 ---
 # required metadata

-title: How to use Intune app configuration policies | Intune Azure preview | Microsoft Docs
+title: How to use Intune app configuration policiestitleSuffix: "Intune Azure preview"
 description: "Intune Azure preview: Learn how to use app configuration policies to provide configuration data to an iOS app when it is run."
 keywords:
 author: robstackmsft